 Fleming Law client testifies to protect consumers after obtaining a six-figure settlement: Aimee broke her neck in a car-crash, after a driver reversed into her twice on a busy section of I-5 in Seattle

-UPDATE: In February 2022, Ms. Fleming’s client, who sustained a broken neck among other injuries in a car accident, testified at the legislative hearings in support of SB 5947.
+UPDATE: In February 2022, Ms. Fleming’s client, who sustained a broken neck among other injuries in a car crash, testified at the legislative hearings in support of SB 5947.
 The current bill would exempt personal injury settlements over $20,000 (Aimee’s was a confidential 6-figure settlement, read below for some details) from the reach of debt collection agencies and other debtors.
 She will continue to inspire others as she serves as a spokesperson to lobby for the passage of this important bill, to help many other struggling Washingtonians who’ve also been injured.

 Aimee Luzier was injured in a four car crash.
 On her way back home after a weekend meditation retreat, she was driving north on I-5 just past the James Street exit.
 Up ahead, she had noticed a lot of red lights that told her that she need to slow down.
 She pumped her brakes to come to a speed more common in a school zone.
 Then, she noticed the car in front of her reversing in her lane.
 She laid on her horn, but there was no stopping the driver ahead.